joshnguyen99/joshnguyen99.github.io/_pages/about.md

   - /about.html
 ---

-I am an MPhil candidate working with [Lexing Xie](http://users.cecs.anu.edu.au/~xlx) and [Colin Klein](http://colinklein.org) at the [Computational Media Lab](http://cm.cecs.anu.edu.au/), the Australian National University.
+I am an M.Phil. student working with [Lexing Xie](http://users.cecs.anu.edu.au/~xlx) and [Colin Klein](http://colinklein.org) at the [Computational Media Lab](http://cm.cecs.anu.edu.au/), the Australian National University.
 I am also affiliated with the [Humanising Machine Intelligence](https://hmi.anu.edu.au) Grand Challenge at ANU.

 My thesis is in *computational social science*.
 I am interested in real-life moral dilemmas, social dynamics and, more broadly, practical ethics.
 My research aims to study relevant large-scale social phenomena using computational methods grounded in machine learning, moral psychology and natural language processing.

 I also have a special interest in *optimization*, especially in the context of machine learning.
 In 2019 and 2020, I worked as an intern with [Nguyen Tran](https://nguyenhoangtran.github.io) at the [School of Computer Science](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html), the University of Sydney, on designing personalized and communication-efficient algorithms for federated learning.

-Previously I graduated with a BSc in computer science from the [School of Computing and Information Systems](https://cis.unimelb.edu.au), the University of Melbourne.
+Previously I graduated with a B.S. in computer science from the [School of Computing and Information Systems](https://cis.unimelb.edu.au), the University of Melbourne.
 During my undergraduate studies, I worked with [Charl Ras](https://findanexpert.unimelb.edu.au/profile/199833-charl-ras) at the [School of Mathematics and Statistics](https://ms.unimelb.edu.au) on designing resilient network embeddings.

 I publish under my official Vietnamese name, Tuan Dung Nguyen.

 News
 ======

+[2023-03-16] This fall I am excited to be joining the [University of Pennsylvania](https://www.upenn.edu) as a Ph.D. candidate in [computer and information science](https://www.cis.upenn.edu)!

 [2022-11-10] I made a [YouTube channel](https://www.youtube.com/channel/UCvseh-YyXwVCp4uuCMyky8w)!
 The first video is a [lecture on optimal transport](https://www.youtube.com/watch?v=3YFmaoCYSlc) I gave to the Advanced ML class at ANU.
 The slides are [here](/files/ANU_OT_Slides.pdf).